dipcoat-image/finitedepth/doc/source/user-guide/how-to/defining-reference.rst

 DipcoatImage-FiniteDepth provides base class which should be inherited to define new reference class.

 In this guide, a new class :class:`BinaryReference` will be defined from abstract base class.
-It receives grayscale image and binarizes it with :func:`cv2.threshold`, whose parameters we will control.
+It binarizes grayscale image with :func:`cv2.threshold`, whose parameters we will control.

 .. note::
    This feature, in fact, is already supported by :class:`SubstrateReference`.
-   Rather than full-fledged implementation, here we keep everything minimal for detailed explanation.
+   Rather than the full-fledged implementation, here we keep everything minimal for detailed explanation.

 Importing parent class
 ======================